sezanzeb/JsPlot3D/MORE.md

 Currently there is a documentation here: https://doclets.io/sezanzeb/JsPlot3D/master/overwiew

-And a little HowTo in USAGE.md
+And a little HowTo can be found in USAGE.md

 ## Attribution